onnx/onnx-mlir/docs/Dialects/onnx.md

 | Result | Description |
 | :----: | ----------- |
-| `y` | tensor of 8-bit signless integer values or tensor of 8-bit unsigned integer values or memref of any type values or none type
+| `y` | tensor of 8-bit signless integer values or tensor of 8-bit unsigned integer values or memref of any type values

 ### `onnx.RNN` (::mlir::ONNXRNNOp)